Last Updated on July 26, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Would you be surprised if you received a phone call stating that your son/daughter was being suspended or expelled for providing a “drug” to another student?
-What if later it turns out not to be an illegal substance at all, but rather your son/daughter pretended it was?
-Or, maybe this student just “possessed” the fake-drug but did not sell, offer to sell or provide it to another?
+Parents may be surprised upon receiving a phone call that a student was being suspended or expelled for providing a “drug” to another student.
+What if later, the purported “drug,” is actually not a drug at all, the student only pretended it was?
+Maybe the student just “possessed” the fake drug or alcohol but did not sell, offer to sell or provide it to another student?
 Can either situation form the basis for a suspension or expulsion?

 1) Possess, sell, use, or furnish a controlled substance, alcoholic beverage, or intoxicant of any kind, or

 2) Sell, deliver or furnish any of the above, or

 3) Sell, deliver or otherwise furnish “another liquid, substance, or material” and represent that item as a prohibited item (#1 above). [fake drug]

 What the Education Code Says About Fake Controlled Substances

 First, if a student possesses or uses something which is not a controlled substance, alcohol or an intoxicant, this is not enough for suspension or expulsion.
 For example, the student has oregano, but tells students they have marijuana.
 So long as the student does not give or sell that Oregano to another and represent it as marijuana (or some other improper substance), these sections should not apply.

 Second, “offering to sell” a fake drug is not listed as enough, alone, for discipline, without something exchanging hands.